YodasMyDad/ZauberCMS/Notes.md

 Add TinyMCE editor - Need to think where to store the API key globally?
 Add settings and make settings UI uniform Settings on RTE (Check Umbraco) also ChatGPT add in and media picker add in
 ..
 Or have ChatGPT property editor
-Restrict admin by ip address
-Move ContentValue to EF Core as string too big to save Lists (What about block list editor?)
+Restrict admin by ip address (Do in parameters set on SectionLayout then send to logout) Move ContentValue to EF Core as string too big to save Lists (What about block list editor?)
-Go through all TODO comments and try to fix all warnings Need to delete all migrations, create one and see if it works with SQLite & also SQLServer (look into how to ship with different migrations based on Db)
+Go through all TODO comments and try to fix all warnings Add languages (Check Blazor book)
+Need to delete all migrations, create one and see if it works with SQLite & also SQLServer (look into how to ship with different migrations based on Db)
 Sort admin UI/UX
 Find someone to help with the nuget packaging.
 Need to install site, but have Components/Core as seperate nuget package that people reference in other projects
-Add languages (Check Blazor book)
 Build personal site and launch
 Update ReadMe and add docs